mui/material-ui/docs/src/pages/components/avatars/avatars.md

 ## Fallbacks

-The component fallbacks if there is an error loading the avatar image, in this order, to:
+If there is an error loading the avatar image, the component falls back to an alternative in the following order:

 - the provided children
 - the first letter of tha `alt` text